Taha-bouhafa1/Visual-Question-Answering-VQA-project/README.md

 - **Matplotlib**: For visualizing results.
 - **Kaggle**: The models were trained on Kaggle using two T4 GPUs.

+---

-## Project Workflow
+## 🔁 Project Workflow

 1. **Dataset Preprocessing**:
    - Only the training data subset was used, with 20% for training, 5% for validation, and 5% for testing.
    - A vocabulary of the top 1000 most frequent answers was created.
-   - Questions were tokenized using BERT tokenizer.
+   - Questions were tokenized using the BERT tokenizer.

 2. **Model Components**:
    - **ResNet50** was trained to extract image features.